sarapacheco-user/DivorceProbability/README.md

 # DivorceProbability
-How age diferences impact the probability of divorce in Brazil
+How age differences impact the probability of divorce in Brazil (a Data Science Project)